 When it comes to Keto Pasta there seems to be quite a bit of variety.
-When I first started eating a low carb/keto way of eating I was excited to try all the different kinds of pastas.
-As an italian I have many many years under my belt of eating my share of penne rigate, rigatoni and spaghetti (my 3 favs).
-This is why finding a keto pasta for myself was the utmost priority when I first starting looking after my health.
+When I first started eating a low carb/keto I was excited to try all the different kinds of pastas.
+As an italian I have many many years under my belt of eating my share of pasta.
+Therefore, finding a keto pasta for myself was the utmost priority when I first starting looking after my health.

-When I chose to have a look at different pastas, I was first excited to taste the packaged stuff because I wanted something as quick as the real pasta.
+When I chose to review different pastas, I was excited to taste the packaged stuff as I wanted something as quick.
 Even though I was excited about quick options where I could just open the package, rinse and toss with my favourite sauce, it still didn’t quite have that “al dente” I was used to.

 Below is my review of different low carb pastas in order of Good to Great.